 The high-level plenary on Solutions by Women Changemakers, organized by UNIDO highlighted the leading role of women as innovators and entrepreneurs in developing and deploying innovative, clean energy solutions that are needed for a sustainable and inclusive energy transition.
 The session resulted in three key messages:

-• There is a growing recognition of the pivotal role that women play within the energy workforce.
+- There is a growing recognition of the pivotal role that women play within the energy workforce.
 Women are not merely vulnerable groups in the energy sector; they are key agents of change.
 They are consumers, producers, distributors, and decision-makers across the energy value chain.

-• Gender-diverse boardrooms are essential for improved company performance, innovation, and development in the energy sector.
+There is a need to empower and support women in the energy sector by recognizing their power as catalysts for innovation and development. - Gender-diverse boardrooms are essential for improved company performance, innovation, and development in the energy sector.
 Companies with greater gender diversity in leadership achieve better outcomes.

-• Despite the recognition of women’s potential in the energy sector, the gender gap remains significant, particularly in renewable energy.
+Therefore, there is a need to promote gender diversity in leadership and boards across the energy sub sectors as a means to drive positive change and enhance overall sector performance. - Despite the recognition of women’s potential in the energy sector, the gender gap remains significant, particularly in renewable energy.
 Women and girls face numerous challenges, including limited access to finance, insecure land titles, and time poverty due to imbalanced care work distribution.

 Therefore, there is an urgency of addressing barriers that hinder women to equally participate, contribute, and benefit from the energy transition.